What is NYSSPA doing right now:

 - Share with us on social media for updates and join the conversation to spread the word.
 We are active on Facebook, Twitter, Instagram and LinkedIn.

 - Social distancing when possible.
-NYSSPA has postponed all District Meetings for March and April to encourage this recommendation.
+NYSSPA has postponed all District Meetings to comply with this recommendation.
 Keep up with our Community Calendar for when those events will resurface again.